-Instant Pot Pork Tacos– With the help of the pressure cooker, you will make the most tender, juicy shredded Mexican Pork, perfect for tacos or pork carnitas.
+You are sure to fall in love with this recipe for Instant Pot Carnitas!
+With the help of the pressure cooker, you can make the most tender, juicy Pork Carnitas ever!

-I have been making Slow Cooker Pork Carnitas for years.
+I have been making Pork Carnitas for years.

 Or at least what I THOUGHT to be Pork Carnitas…….Do you know the actual definition of Pork Carnitas?

-- To sear meat in your instant pot, turn your pressure cooker to Saute and pour in 1 tablespoon oil.
+- Turn your pressure cooker to Saute and pour in 1 tablespoon oil.

 - Wait until your pressure cooker reads Hot, and then sear your meat 2-3 minutes per side until browned.

 Step Two: Cook the Pork Loin in the Instant Pot